irregular-rhomboid/irregular-rhomboid.github.io/preview/graph-coarsening.md

 # Graph coarsening

-The purpose of this note is to elaborate a concrete example of what I *think* might be an instance of "renormalization".
+The purpose of this note is to elaborate a concrete example of what I *think* might be an instance of “renormalization”.
 Renormalization is a concept from physics I regularly run into (read: hear the word thrown around), but as a mathematician, I have yet to find a satisfying (e.g. axiomatic) explanation of what it's supposed to be.

 ## Prelude: Epidemic spreading on networks